t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ## Existing IP-based Security Protocols and Solutions {#sec4-2}

-In the context of the IP-based IoT solutions, consideration of TCP/IP security protocols is important.
+In the context of the IP-based IoT solutions, consideration of existing Internet security protocols is important.
 There are a wide range of specialized as well as general-purpose key exchange and security solutions for the Internet domain such as IKEv2/IPsec {{RFC7296}}, TLS {{RFC5246}}, DTLS {{RFC6347}}, HIP {{RFC7401}}, PANA {{RFC5191}}, and EAP {{RFC3748}}.

 There is ongoing work to define an authorization and access-control framework for resource-constrained nodes.
 The Authentication and Authorization for Constrained Environments (ACE) {{WG-ACE}} working group is defining a solution to allow only authorized access to resources that are hosted on a smart object server and are identified by a URI.
-The current proposal {{ID-aceoauth}} is based on the OAuth 2.0 framework {{RFC6749}}.
+The current proposal {{ID-aceoauth}} is based on the OAuth 2.0 framework {{RFC6749}} and it comes with profiles intended for different communication scenarios, e.g. DTLS Profile for Authentication and Authorization for Constrained Environments{{ID-acedtls}}.

 The CoAP base specification {{RFC7252}} provides a description of how DTLS can be used for securing CoAP.
 It proposes three different modes for using DTLS: the PreSharedKey mode, where nodes have pre-provisioned keys for initiating a DTLS session with another node, RawPublicKey mode, where nodes have asymmetric-key pairs but no certificates to verify the ownership, and Certificate mode, where public keys are certified by a certification authority.
 An IoT implementation profile {{RFC7925}} is defined for TLS version 1.2 and DTLS version 1.2 that offers communications security for resource-constrained nodes.